Hussi503/Interview-Questions/Kubernetes/Day-2.md

 Kubernetes then automatically binds the PVC to a matching PV.
 ### 🔴2.
 What is the difference between a StorageClass and a PV?

+A **Persistent Volume (PV)** is the actual storage resource that gets attached to a pod,

+whereas a **StorageClass** is a template or blueprint that defines how that storage should be created.

+In production, StorageClass sits one level above PV and automates the provisioning process.

+For example, in AWS, a StorageClass can define whether the storage should be gp3, io2, encrypted, replication settings, reclaim policy, and other parameters.

+When an application creates a PVC, Kubernetes checks the StorageClass associated with that PVC and dynamically provisions a PV based on the StorageClass configuration.

+The newly created PV is then bound to the PVC automatically.

 ### 🔴3.
 How do you handle database migrations safely in Kubernetes?
 ### 🔴4.
 What happens if etcd is corrupted?
 How do you recover?
 ### 🔴5.
 How do you backup and restore etcd?